 Variable

 With a variable rate electricity tariff, the rate you pay per kilowatt-hour (kWh) fluctuates based on market conditions.
-This means the rate per kWh that you are charged can go up or down at any time over the duration of your contract, depending on factors like wholesale energy costs.
+This means the rate per kWh that you are charged can go up or down at any time throughout your contract, depending on factors like wholesale energy costs.

 Rolling